-11. Why is the telecommuting (remote work) employee required to verify that they have homeowner's or renter's insurance?
+11. Why is the telecommuting employee required to verify that they have homeowner's or renter's insurance?

 Answer: The State of Wisconsin includes this requirement for state employees who are telecommuting and is subject to the same statutes and rules regarding liability and insurance as is the university.
-The Universities of Wisconsin has chosen to be consistent with the State of Wisconsin on this point.
+The UW System has chosen to be consistent with the State of Wisconsin on this point.